emmanueltouzery/prelude-ts/README.md

 `===` behavior.

 prelude-ts attempts to assist the programmer with this; it tries to encourage the developer to do the right thing.
-First, it'll refuse types without obviously properly defined equality in Sets and in Maps keys, so `HashSet.of([1])`, or `Vector.of([1]).equals(Vector.of([2]))` will not compile.
+It'll refuse types without obviously properly defined equality in Sets and in Maps keys, so `HashSet.of([1])`, or `Vector.of([1]).equals(Vector.of([2]))` will not compile.
 For both of these, you get (a longer version of) this message: